bklevence/bklevence.github.io/_tools/laser-k40.md

-You are now ready to start your first test with the machine Start with the “rectangle tool” in corel, make a box with the size of your choise, i made a 54x40mm box.
+You are now ready to start your first test with the machine Start with the “rectangle tool” in corel, make a box with the size of your choice, i made a 54x40mm box.

   ![Laser Diagram](/assets/images/k40-08.jpg)